-Orientation Days for prospective Kindergarten pupils will be held during Term 4 in the year preceding enrolment.
+Orientation Days for prospective Kindergarten students will be held during Semester 2 in the year preceding enrolment.
 These days introduce the students and parents to the classroom routines and activities associated with Kindergarten.
-Parents will be notified through newsletters, local media and the Preschool about these days.
+Once a child is enrolled, parents will be notified through email about our Kindergarten Transition program dates and times.

 Children are entitled to enrol at Bangalow Public School if they live in the designated intake zone established for this school.
 We seek to ensure that every eligible child living in the local area has a place at our school.
 At present, our school is at capacity and we can only offer local 'in zone' placements.
-No nonlocal places can be offered unless particular urgent circumstances apply and there is no potential impact school class structure.
-Use the finder website to check school your https://education.nsw.gov.au/school-finder/index
+No nonlocal places can be offered unless particular urgent circumstances apply and there is no potential impact structure. the School Finder on class Use website to check your school zone. https://education.nsw.gov.gu/school-finder/index